buda-base/lds-pdi/API.md

 # Graph templates

 graph templates are templates producing a graph instead of a value or a table-like set of results.
-Graph templates use the CONSTRUCT sparql keyword.
+Graph templates use the `CONSTRUCT` SPARQL keyword.
 They follow the same rules as query templates regarding self description features except for output fields descriptions which don't make any sense in the case of a graphed result.

-**The root for the endpoint is /graph (/query being used by query templates)**
+**The root for the endpoint is `/graph` (`/query` being used by query templates)**

 Example:
 ```